Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Memory-Modified Dynamical Exponent

 \section{Memory-Modified Dynamical Exponent}

-The architecture of COGENT$^{\textbf{3}}$ assigns each agent a memory field.
-To capture the history-dependent nature of cognitive processing without resolving the full microscopic fast-variable dynamics, we describe this field using a phenomenological Mori--Zwanzig memory ansatz $K(t)$~\cite{mori1965, zwanzig1960, zwanzig2001}.
-Following~\cite{salazar2026} (Sec.~8.3.2), in the vicinity of a critical point this memory kernel modifies the dynamical exponent $z$ (relating relaxation time to correlation length, $\tau_{\rm relax}\sim\xi^z$) to
+The architecture of COGENT$^{\textbf{3}}$~assigns each agent a memory field.
+To capture the history-dependent dynamics without resolving the full microscopic fast-variable dynamics, we describe this field using a phenomenological Mori--Zwanzig memory ansatz $K(t)$~\cite{mori1965, zwanzig1960, zwanzig2001}.
+Following~\cite{salazar2026}, in the vicinity of a critical point this memory kernel modifies the dynamical exponent $z$ (relating relaxation time to correlation length, $\tau_{\rm relax}\sim\xi^z$) to

 with $\theta_\alpha$ the autocorrelation decay exponent of the observable $\alpha$.
 For $\Psi_\mathrm{form}=m^3$, the exponent $\theta_\mathrm{TF}$ is obtained by analyzing the six-point correlation function in the disordered phase $T>T_c$, where Gaussian fluctuations dominate.